 Category Archives: Latest News

-We are looking for a professional, experienced freelance academic proofreader to join our team starting Monday 29th April.
-Academic Proofreading Services Ltd. provides proofreading services to academic researchers and businesses across the globe and we are looking for candidates who … Continue reading
+We are looking for a professional, experienced freelance academic proofreader to join our team starting Monday, 15th July 2019.
+Academic Proofreading Services Ltd. provides proofreading services to academic researchers and businesses across the globe and we are looking for candidates … Continue reading

 We British cannot go a day without complaining about the weather, so here is a downloadable vlog to help you navigate some terms you won’t find in your dictionary… Raining slang vlog